zix99/rare/cli-help.md

-% main(8) Aggregate and display information parsed from text files using
+% rare(8) Aggregate and display information parsed from text files using
 	regex and a simple handlebars-like expression syntax.

+	Run "rare docs overview" for more information

 	https://github.com/zix99/rare